The New Social Environment#512

 Poet, translator, and editor Öykü Tekten is a founding member of Pinsapo, an art and publishing experience with a particular focus on work in and about translation, as well as a contributing editor and archivist with Lost & Found: The CUNY PoeticsDocument Initiative.
 Her work has appeared in the Academy of American Poets, Words Without Borders, Jadaliyya, the Markaz Review, Oversound Poetry, and Gazete Duvar, among other places.
 She lives with her two tabby cats in Granada.

-Leonard Schwartz is the author of numerous books of poetry, including, most recently, Heavy Sublimation (Talisman House, 2018) and Salamander: A Bestiary (Chax Press, 2017) with painter Simon Carr.
-His work in poetics, The New Babel: Toward a Poetics of the Mid-East Crises (University of Arkansas Press, 2016), is inclusive of poetry, essays, and interviews.
-He also edited and co-translated Benjamin Fondane’s Cine-Poems and Others with New York Review Books.
-Schwartz hosted the radio program Cross Cultural Poetics, archived online at the University of Pennsylvania’s Pennsound.
+Leonard Schwartz is the author of numerous books of poetry, including, most recently, Actualities I: Transparent, to the Stone and Actualities II: Two Burned Hotels (2021, 2022, Goats & Compasses), Heavy Sublimation (Talisman House ) and Salamander: A Bestiary (Chax Press), with painter Simon Carr.
+His work in poetics The New Babel: Toward a Poetics of the Mid-East Crises (University of Arkansas Press), is inclusive of poetry, essays, and interviews.
+Other titles include If (Talisman House), and At Element, which explore the idea of an eco-poetics, as well as A Message Back and Other Furors (Chax Press) and The Library of Seven Readings (Ugly Duckling Presse).
+He also edited and co-translated Benjamin Fondane’s Cine-Poems and Other, with New York Review Books.